trinibos1/TRkey_mapper/README.md

-Perfect.
-Here’s a fully polished, GitHub-ready README integrating **Trkey Macro**, cleaning up the tone, and making everything concise but detailed:

----

 # ⚙️ 3x3 Micropad Remapper

 A modern web-based tool to configure your 3x3 Pico-powered micropad keyboard.
 Customize key bindings, layers, macros, and peripherals with an intuitive interface, and communicate directly with your device via the Web Serial API.